preraulab/TF_sigma_peaks_SLEEP2021/README.md

 ## Status
-All implementations are complete and functional but may receive updates occasionally
+All implementations are complete and functional.

 <br/>
 <br/>